 It has been sneaking up on us forever.

 In 2021, Sir Tim says that within 20 years this work will be seen as completely fundamental to how we see ourselves as humans.
-We at GM i-THRIVE Arts, Culture and Mental Health Programme have been hearing this month from public health colleagues who wish to consider arts and cultural options in their programmes – and making plans to further develop the work.
+Towards this broadening of our understanding and management of health and illness, we at GM i-THRIVE Arts, Culture and Mental Health Programme are working with public health colleagues who wish to consider arts and cultural options in their programmes.

 National Centre for Creative Health

-The National Centre for Creative Health is now active, building on the publication of the Creative Health report in 2017.
+The National Centre for Creative Health is now active, building on the Creative Health report, 2017.
 The Centre will advance good practice and research, inform policy and promote collaboration, helping foster the conditions for creative health to be integral to health and social care and wider systems.

 Arts for Health Director Clive Parkinson will publish his report A Social Glue in May 2021, bringing further clarity and recommendations for arts and health in Greater Manchester.